commercelayer/commercelayer-cli-plugin-resources/README.md

 ARGUMENTS
   RESOURCE  the resource type
-  ID        id of the resource to retrieve
+  ID        id of the resource to delete

 FLAGS
   -H, --headers             show response headers